MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/compressiontype.md

 ms.topic: article
 author: rgaritta
 ms.author: v-rgaritta
-description: Defines the possible compression types for the file to download.
+description: Defines the possible compression types for the download file.
 ---
 # CompressionType Value Set - Campaign Management
 Defines the possible compression types for the file to download.